IQSS/dataverse-client-java/Readme.md

 ## Usage

-The best way to explore the bindings currently is by examining unit tests, especially those extending from `AbstractIntegrationTest`.
+The best way to explore the bindings currently is by examining integration tests, especially those extending from `AbstractIntegrationTest`.

 Very briefly....